microsoft/oac-explore/README.md

 This repository contains the code accompanying the NeurIPS 2019 paper 'Better Exploration with Optimistic Actor Critic'.

+If you are reading the code to understand how Optimistic Actor Critic works, have a look at the file ```optimistic_exploration.py```, which encapsulates the logic of optimistic exploration.
+The remaining files in the repository implement a generic version of Soft Actor Critic.

 # Reproducing Results

 The bash script ```reproduce.sh``` will run Soft Actor Critic and Optimistic Actor Critic on the environment ```Humanoid-v2```, each with 5 seeds.
 It is recommended you execute this script on a machine with sufficient resources.